 Health Care Discount Programs for Maternity Coverage

-There are additional alternatives to traditional health insurance and Medicaid.
-They include ways to negotiate discounts on your health care that can be very helpful.
+There are alternatives to traditional health insurance and Medicaid, such as finding ways to negotiate discounts on your health care.
 Be sure to contact your health care provider to find out how much of a discount you would receive if you paid cash for their services.
-In deciding your course of action, consider any monthly fees, deductibles, and premiums involved.
+In deciding your course of action, consider any monthly fees, deductibles, and premiums that may be involved.

-One discount service is AmeriPlan–a discount plan that is currently available in every state except Alaska.
-AmeriPlan can reduce the cost of health care services by up to 50% and even more in some cases.
+One discount service is AmeriPlan.
+This discount plan is currently available in every state except Alaska, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
+AmeriPlan can reduce the cost of health care services by up to 50% or even more in some cases.
 Benefits include physician, hospital, and ancillary services (i.e., lab work, tests, x-rays).
 Because AmeriPlan is not an insurance plan, all pre-existing conditions are covered (except orthodontic treatment in progress).
-And there are no deductibles, no waiting periods, no claim forms, and no annual limits.
+There are no deductibles, no waiting periods, no claim forms, and no annual limits.
 For more information you can go to AmeriPlanUSA or call them toll-free at (800) 647-8421.

 Options for Managing costs with no maternity insurance

-Some additional ways to help you manage your costs related to prenatal care and birth include:
+Some additional ways to help you manage costs related to prenatal care and labor include:

 - If you are delivering at a hospital, you can contact their accounting office to see if you can set up a payment plan or to find out if they offer a sliding scale.
 Though many hospitals offer these options, they are often overlooked by those who would benefit from knowing about them.

-- If you are having an uncomplicated pregnancy, consider giving birth at a birthing center.
-The estimated cost of delivery and prenatal care at a birthing center is about $3,000 – $4,000 which is half of what it would cost at a hospital.
+- If you do not have a high risk pregnancy, consider giving birth at a birthing center.
+The estimated cost of delivery and prenatal care at a birthing center is about $3,000 – $4,000, which is half of what it would cost at a hospital.
 Many birthing centers also provide sliding scales, payment plans, and are willing to accept Medicaid.

-- If you are a single parent you can go to Single Parenting: Making It Work and Doing It Alone for additional ways of saving money.
+- If you are a single parent, you can go to Single Parenting: Making It Work and Doing It Alone for additional ways to save money.

-Remember to try to enjoy the time of your pregnancy without allowing financial concerns to rob you of your excitement.
+Remember to try to enjoy your pregnancy without allowing financial concerns to rob you of your excitement.